Commuting symplectomorphisms and Dehn twists in divisors

 \subsection{Equivariant transversality approaches}

 This subsection is not used in the rest of the paper.
-Computations of Floer homology in the presence of a symplectic involution were discussed by Khovanov and Seidel \cite{KhoSe02}, and Seidel and Smith \cite{SeSm10}.
-Both of them imposed restrictive conditions on the involution which allow one to choose a regular equivariant almost complex structure for computing Floer homology.
+Computations of Floer cohomology in the presence of a symplectic involution were discussed by Khovanov and Seidel \cite{KhoSe02}, and Seidel and Smith \cite{SeSm10}.
+Both papers imposed restrictive conditions on the involution which allow one to choose a regular equivariant almost complex structure for computing Floer cohomology.

 In \cite{SeSm10}, it is proved that